ID-release donors have agreed to allow SellmerDiers to release their identifying information to the donor child once he or she reaches the age of 18.

-- If the donor has died before the donor child has turned 18, the identifying information of the donor will not be disclosed to the donor child.
+- If the donor has passed away, the identifying information of the donor will not be disclosed to the donor child.

 - The donor child will be required to sign an agreement to not share any of the donor’s identifying or contact information with other donor children and to accept that the donor may not be regarded as the donor child’s legal father.
 SellmerDiers reserves the right to deny access to the donor’s identifying information if the donor child does not sign the agreement.

-- A small administration fee must be paid by the donor child in 18 years to cover the costs of facilitating contact between the donor child and the donor and of determining whether the donor child is a result of donor sperm from that donor (possibly DNA test).
+- A small administration fee must be paid by the donor child to cover the costs of facilitating contact between the donor child and the donor and of determining whether the donor child is a result of donor sperm from that donor (possibly DNA test).

 For more information, please read Donor Rights, and other law matters and our Terms of Agreement.